The Sawyer Pardo Fellowship for LGBTQ+ Health Program

 Clinical Activities (50%):

-• The fellow will provide direct, independent clinical care with ongoing mentorship as needed from the Program Directors.
+Fellows will provide direct, independent primary care with a focus on serving LGBTQ+ populations, supported by mentorship from Program Directors.

 Academic Activities and Leadership Development (50%):